Worm bin horizontal migration

 The foraging only went on for about maybe two weeks, two weeks and two days, I believe not even two and a half weeks, whereas in the other bin too, that foraging stage went on for in excess of three weeks.

 I believe it was 24 days in the case of that other bin, which probably also helped a lot, in that case too, and then um and then eventually, you know switching over to the migration and start giving them food again, but giving them food in a way That you know it’s very focused on one end of the bin, trying to get them to you know, exit the finished compost so that you can harvest it out of the bin.

 So you know, the considerations are those things that we’ve already talked about.
 Is the, the types of foods and the bedding that you’re using?
 You know moisture content, you want to just be careful if you’re, adding very moist damp materials, maybe do that in a way that goes hand in hand with also allowing the bin to adequately ventilate – and you know shed some of that moisture so as to not end up with very damp sticky material in the bin.

 Likewise, the use of the bedding that goes hand in hand with the food.
-Sometimes maybe in the beginning it’s okay, to use a lot of leafy stuff that’s you know also going to bring with it a lot of these little sticks and stems, but perhaps later on, if you’re going to start using the bedding to um to facilitate the other bullet point here, which is Your moisture management then you might want to also take into consideration the fact that you want that bedding to be such that can be easily broken down.
+Sometimes maybe in the beginning it’s okay, to use a lot of leafy stuff that’s you know also going to bring with it a lot of these little sticks and stems.
+But perhaps later on, if you’re going to start using the bedding to facilitate the other bullet point here, which is Your moisture management then you might want to also take into consideration the fact that you want that bedding to be such that can be easily broken down.

 Helping drive the migration